FilecoinFoundationWeb/filecoin-foundation/src/content/blog/you-re-invited-filecoin-fall.md

 ---
 title: "You’re Invited: Filecoin Fall"
 slug: you-re-invited-filecoin-fall
-created-on: 2022-08-18T00:00:00.000Z
+created-on: 2022-08-18T00:00:00Z
-updated-on: 2022-08-18T00:00:00.000Z
+updated-on: 2022-08-18T00:00:00Z
-published-on: 2022-08-18T00:00:00.000Z
+published-on: 2022-08-18T00:00:00Z
+description:
-description: "As we enjoy the last days of summer, we’re already planning for our next set of upcoming events: Filecoin Fall.
+  "As we enjoy the last days of summer, we’re already planning for our next set of upcoming events: Filecoin Fall.
 No matter where you are, or how you’re involved in the Filecoin community, there’s something for everyone in the ecosystem over the next few months."
 image:
   url: /assets/images/64423c054821268e6e8e743b_1-rdpz1p6lnwm1fnnk37urdw.png
-  alt: null
+  alt:
 recommended-posts: []
-metadata: null
+category: events
+seo:
+  title: You're Invited to Filecoin Fall
+  description:
+    Join us for Filecoin Fall.
+Learn about upcoming events, activities, and opportunities to get involved.
 ---

 As we enjoy the last days of summer, we’re already planning for our next set of upcoming events: Filecoin Fall.
 No matter where you are, or how you’re involved in the Filecoin community, there’s something for everyone in the ecosystem over the next few months.
 Here’s a list of what’s ahead: